AngeloDotNet/MinimalApi.Identity/README.md

 - [ ] Move the configuration of the profile manager to a dedicated library
 - [ ] Move the configuration of the roles to a dedicated library
 - [ ] Add CancellationToken to API endpoints (where necessary)
-- [X] Move email sending logic to a dedicated library
-- [X] Modify email sending logic on a hosted service
-- [X] Changing the hosted service type to a background service in Email Manager
-- [X] Changing the hosted service type to a background service in Policy Manager
 - [ ] Add automatic creation of a default administrator account
 - [ ] Replacing exceptions with implementation of operation results
 - [ ] Replacing the hosted service email sender using Coravel jobs